lschierer/RUT/packages/luke/20070907/faithful-people-are-more-joyful.md

 ---

-title: Faithful people are more joyful
+title: "Faithful people are more joyful"
 date: 2007-09-07 15:19:18
 tags:
   -  morality-religion